Yulia51188/Devman_Bot/README.md

 # Devman_Bot

-A program requests for the availability of the verified task of the [Devman API](https://dvmn.org/api/docs/) and sends a notification to Telegram in case the task returns from the check.
-It supplies long polling requests so can request for verified tasks every 30 seconds.
-If any network or connection error occures, the program continues to work and log messages are sent to administrator telegram id (or save to file due to TelegramError).
+A bot is useful for [Devman](https://dvmn.org/modules/) students.
+It sends you notification in Telegram chat if the task is verified.

+The bot uses [Devman API](https://dvmn.org/api/docs/) and [python-telegram-bot](https://pypi.org/project/python-telegram-bot/).
+It supplies long polling requests with duration 100s.
+It sents error log to administrator's Telegram chat.
+If there is no connection it saves log to a file 'disconnested.log'.

 # How to install
 The script uses enviroment file with Devman and Telegram authorization data.
 The file '.env' must include following data: